wickdninja/electron-angular2/README.md

 ## jQuery

-If you need it for whatever reason.
-Similar process might work for other libraries too.
+Here is how you can add jQuery.
+(Similar process might work for other libraries too)

 Install it via npm.